mahmoudmohamedramadan/Backend-Roadmap/README.md

 It’s also important to know that **Back-end Development** is often considered a second phase after mastering **Front-end Development**.
 The first phase includes understanding the basics of [HTML](https://www.w3schools.com/html/), [CSS](https://www.w3schools.com/css/default.asp), and [JavaScript](https://www.w3schools.com/js/default.asp), so it’s perfectly fine if you're familiar with these before moving on to back-end technologies.

 Finally, it's essential to get comfortable with **[Design Patterns](https://refactoring.guru/design-patterns)**.
 These patterns will become increasingly relevant as you study **Back-end Development**.
-When you reach advanced frameworks like **Laravel**, you'll find that many of its most advanced features are built on well-known design patterns, such as the **Facade** pattern.

 ## 🧰 Tools